 One important word of caution, straw drinking can cause babies or toddlers to swallow quickly if they are sucking fast, which may make them cough and choke on the liquid.
 Swallowing is a very coordinated action that most of us take for granted, when something “goes down the wrong pipe”, liquid may actually enter our lungs and we begin coughing to get it out.
 It is okay if this happens occasionally, but if it happens often (and it could with babies) then you may need to lay off the straw for a little while or try putting thicker liquids into the cup (milk, milkshakes, or even applesauce) until they get the hang of it.
 Otherwise, they could end up with pnemonia.
 Also, make sure they are seated, it can get difficult for a toddler to manage walking and swallowing.
 If your child is greater than 15 months and still coughing frequently while using a straw, mention it to their doc.

 Alright, so let’s get into the meat of this post… How to actually teach your child to drink from a straw.
 First, of all try and stick a regular straw in their mouth, it is important that it is just a good old fashioned straw, because the no spill straw cups require you to suck really really hard.
 A baby may try to suck and when they don’t get anything instantly just give up.
 Who knows, they may take to it right away, without any help from you.
 More likely they will just hold their mouth open or put their mouth on it but won’t suck.
-In this case I would try to:
+In this case I would try the siphon technique:

 1. Take the regular straw and stick it into a cup of water, so it is touching the bottom, and put your finger over the opening at the top.
 Keep your finger over the opening at the top so you are holding the liquid in the straw as you pull the straw out of the water, as I am doing in the picture above.